-From the battlefields of World War Two, the German MP40 submachine gun was a feared weapon that our Allied Forces faced in Europe.
+The German MP40 submachine gun was a weapon our Allied Forces feared in World War II.

 This weapon shot from a standard 32-round box magazine and the caliber was the standard 9x19mm Parabellum.
-Manufactured from 1940-1945, there were roughly 1.1 million of them manufactured.
+Manufactured in Germany from 1940-1945, there were roughly 1.1 million of them manufactured.

-The MP40 has been a popular gun with Hollywood.
-Here it is being used by a villain in "Raiders of the Lost Ark.”
+The MP40 has been a popular gun in Hollywood.
+Here the villain in "Raiders of the Lost Ark" is using one.

 Built using German engineering, this tough gun was expensive to manufacture.